Vinfall/UserScripts/README.md

 ### COK.R18

 Certainly Older than Kid, aka.
-COK.R18, is a companion script for CNM.R18, which works via cookies instead of the elegant URL parameters.
+COK.R18, which works via cookies instead of element click/URL parameters, mostly for sites requiring DoB like Steam, Epic Games, GOG & eShop US.

-To avoid conflicts with CNM.R18, many supported sites are disabled by default.
+As it stands as a companion script for CNM.R18 (albeit working perfectly w/o the latter), many supported sites are disabled by default to avoid conflicts.
 It would also overwrite your existing cookie by default for privacy.
-If you don't like it, change `cookie_override` to `false` in line 29.
+If you don't like it, change `cookie_override` to `false` in the script.

 Ironically, this would have the max *once for all* effect if you hardly clean your cookies (which is not recommended though).
 As this works by placing a verified cookie expired a year later, in the best case, you only have to run it once every year.